benkeen/generatedata/README.md

 plugins for each user.

 Remaining:
-- multi-user setup needs to pull ALL available plugins for use by non-logged in users, assuming that feature is enabled
-- drop the option to change the account setup after an installation
+- logging in needs to now reload the page, to ensure the user-specific plugins are correct
 - translations of new/changed text
 - browser checks